Place of origin | Japan |

 Sushi is traditionally made with medium-grain white rice, though it can be prepared with brown rice or short-grain rice.
 It is very often prepared with seafood, such as squid, eel, yellowtail, salmon, tuna or imitation crab meat.
 Many types of sushi are vegetarian.
 It is often served with pickled ginger (gari), wasabi, and soy sauce.
 Daikon radish or pickled daikon (takuan) are popular garnishes for the dish.

-Sushi is sometimes confused with sashimi, a similar dish in Japanese cuisine that consists of thinly sliced raw fish or occasionally meat.[5]
+Sushi is sometimes confused with sashimi, a related dish in Japanese cuisine that consists of thinly sliced raw fish or occasionally meat.[2]

 Main article: History of sushi |

-A dish known as narezushi (馴れ寿司, 熟寿司, "salted fish"), stored in fermented rice for possibly months at a time, has been cited as one of the early influences for the Japanese practice of applying rice on raw fish.[6]
+A dish known as narezushi (馴れ寿司, 熟寿司, "salted fish"), stored in fermented rice for possibly months at a time, has been cited as one of the early influences for the Japanese practice of applying rice on raw fish.[3]
 The fish was fermented with rice vinegar, salt, and rice, after which the rice was discarded.
-The first mention of sushi is in a Chinese dictionary thought to be from the 4th Century, in this instance referring to salted fish that had been placed in cooked or steamed rice, which caused it to undergo a fermentation process.[7]
-Fermentation methods following similar logic in other Asian rice cultures include prahok (ប្រហុក), pla ra (ปลาร้า), burong isda, sikhae (식해), and amazake (甘酒).[6][8]
+The process can be traced back to the early domestication of rice in the Neolithic cultures of China.[citation needed] Fermentation methods following similar logic in other Asian rice cultures include prahok (ប្រហុក), pla ra (ปลาร้า), burong isda, sikhae (식해), and amazake (甘酒).[3][4]

 It was not until the Edo period (1603–1868) that fresh fish was served over vinegared rice and nori.
 The particular style of today's nigirizushi became popular in Edo (contemporary Tokyo) in the 1820s or 1830s.
 One common story of nigirizushi's origins is of the chef Hanaya Yohei (1799–1858), who invented or perfected the technique in 1824 at his shop in Ryōgoku.[11]
 The dish was originally termed Edomae zushi as it used freshly caught fish from the Edo-mae (Edo or Tokyo Bay); the term Edomae nigirizushi is still used today as a by-word for quality sushi, regardless of its ingredients' origins.[12][13]